themesberg/flowbite-svelte/src/routes/forms/index.md

 <h3 class="text-xl w-full dark:text-white py-8" id="Focus_on_load">Focus on load</h3>

-<p class="dark:text-white py-4 text-lg">To focus on an input field and a textarea field on load create a `ref` variable and bind it in an Input component.
+<p>To focus on an input field and a textarea field on load create a `ref` variable and bind it in an Input component.
 Add a `onMount` function as followings.</p>

-<p class="dark:text-white py-4 text-lg">In the next example, the First name field is focused on load.</p>
+<p>In the next example, the First name field is focused on load.</p>

 <div class="rounded-xl w-full my-4 mx-auto bg-gradient-to-r bg-white dark:bg-gray-900 border border-gray-200 dark:border-gray-700 p-2 sm:p-6">
 <Input class="mb-6" placeholder="First name" label="First name" bind:ref/>